Hannaford, Queensland: Education

-Hannaford State School is a government primary (Prep-6) school for boys and girls at Hannaford Road (27.3404°S 150.0607°E).
+Hannaford State School is a government primary (Prep-6) school for boys and girls in Hannaford Road (27.3404°S 150.0607°E).
 In 2015, the school had an enrolment of 9 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 23 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Hannaford.
-The nearest secondary school is Tara Shire State College in Tara to the east, but it is a considerable distance for a daily commute and other options would be distance education or boarding school.
+There are no secondary schools in Hannaford.
+The nearest government secondary school is Tara Shire State College in Tara to the east, but it is a considerable distance for a daily commute and the alternatives would be distance education and boarding school.